Leaving to college

 "You must be very excited!"
 Clarisse said to her other daughter, giving her a coffee cup.
 "The drive there is going to be fun."

 "Sure thing," Sky said and took the first sip of her coffee.
 She knew that her mom was hiding her sadness over the fact that her older daughter is flying off to college, but she was thankful that the morning didn't start with her crying over it.
-Sky loved her family very much and was sad to go, but at the same time, it was part of the journey of growing up and she wished that her parents wouldn't make it hard for me.
+Sky loved her family very much and was sad to go, but at the same time, it was part of the journey of growing up and she wished that her parents wouldn't make it hard for her.

 "I love you, sweetie," Clarisse said, kissing her in her curls.